-At the end of EYFS, 41.7% of disadvantaged pupils achieved the expected level in maths compared to 8.1% of disadvantaged pupils who entered reception at the expected level in maths.
-At the end of KS1, 28.6% of disadvantaged pupils achieved the expected level in maths which was the same percentage of children at the expected level for maths at the start of KS1.
-The children made expected progress from the start of KS1 however this cohort was impacted by lockdown in reception and also in Year 1.
-Furthermore, 2 out of 7 of the disadvantaged group in this cohort had SEN needs.
-In the summer term, the school implemented the Mastering Number programme which will continue into the next academic year.
-Our assessments and observations in the summer term indicated that the children are benefitting from this programme and we anticipate that we will see the impact of the programme include:
+At the end of EYFS, 53.8% of disadvantaged pupils achieved the expected level in maths compared to 30.8% of disadvantaged pupils who entered reception at the expected level in maths, demonstrating better than expected progress.
+At the end of KS1, 63.6% of disadvantaged pupils achieved the expected level in maths compared to 36.4% at the start of KS1.
+The children made better than expected progress from the start of KS1.
+The introduction and implementation of the Mastering Number programme in Summer Term 2022 has had a positive impact on the progress in maths in 2022-23.
+The benefits of this programme include:

-- children becoming more fluent with number; - the embedding of key skills; - children developing a deeper understanding of basic number; - resources are accessible and engaging which is encouraging children to join in.
+- children becoming more fluent with number; - the embedding of key skills;

+- children developing a deeper understanding of basic number; - resources are accessible and engaging which is encouraging children to join in.

-When the 21-22 reception cohort entered school, 58.3% were at the expected level for Self-Regulation, 66.7% were at the expected level for Managing Self and 50% were at the expected level for Building Relationships from the disadvantaged group.
-At the end of the year, 66.7% were at the expected level for Self-Regulation, 75% were at the expected level for Managing Self and 91.7% were at the expected level for Building Relationships.
-Our assessments and observations have indicated a significant increase in social, emotional and behavioural difficulties amongst pupils who are vulnerable and/or disadvantaged, however there was some progress across all three areas of learning, with better than expected progress for Building Relationships which was a key focus in 2021-22.
+When the 22-23 EYFS cohort entered school, 46.2% were at the expected level for Self-Regulation, 53.8% were at the expected level for Managing Self and 46.2% were at the expected level for Building Relationships from the disadvantaged group.
+At the end of the year, 69.2% were at the expected level for Self-Regulation, 69.2% were at the expected level for Managing Self and 76.9% were at the expected level for Building Relationships.
+This demonstrates better than expected progress in PSED.
+The children who did not meet the expected level of development in the above areas of learning all have additional needs, including SEN and SEMH needs.

-Attendance for disadvantaged pupils was 88.5% compared to 93.7% for all other pupils.
-This figure was impacted upon by children within the disadvantaged group with significant medical needs and the impact of COVID related absences.
+Attendance for disadvantaged pupils was 88.7% 2022/2023 compared to 93.9% for all pupils.
+This figure was impacted upon by children within the disadvantaged group with additional needs and increased levels of illness across the school.